-Similarly, teeth clipping is only carried out in exceptional circumstances under specialist veterinary advice by trained stockpersons to protect the sow's udder, when necessary.
+Similarly, teeth clipping is not permitted and only carried out in exceptional circumstances under specialist veterinary advice by trained stockpersons to protect the sow's udder, when necessary.
 Castration is not permitted.
 Sow stalls and farrowing crates are also prohibited.